 Things to Do in Charlotte, NC

 Lastly, after enjoying your day in the city, you need to delight in Charlotte’s restaurant scene!
-From authentic Southern comfort food and traditional dishes to niche local boutiques serving either pastries or only vegan and vegetarian options, you can find everything you like.
+From authentic Southern comfort food to niche local boutiques serving either pastries or only vegan options, you can find everything you like.
 Grill, delis, and even fast food are very popular options and fun experiences.
-If you’re looking for fancy meals and a trendy atmosphere, there are plenty of options waiting for you in Uptown, NoDa, or Dilworth.
+If you’re looking for fancy meals and a trendy atmosphere, there are plenty of options waiting for you in the neighborhoods of Uptown, NoDa, or Dilworth.

 Although it’s rapidly developing, Charlotte is still very easy to love and call home.
-Welcoming and warm, the city has a place for everyone, whether you’re moving to Charlotte alone, with family, with kids, or friends.
-You will surely not get bored in a place like this!
+The city has a place for everyone, whether you’re moving to Charlotte alone, with family, with kids, or with friends.
+You won’t get bored in a place like this!